2.1 General context

 On this page

-Later on in 2015, the Ministry of Youth and Sports estabilished a working group for drafting another Volunteering Act.
-The document was developed and the draft was submitted to the National Assembly for voting and committee discussions.
-The process was not completed and the draft of the Volunteering Act was frozen at that stage.
-As of March 2021, there is no effective Volunteering Act in Bulgaria.
+In 2015, the Ministry of Youth and Sports estabilished a working group for drafting a Volunteering Act.
+The document was developed and the draft was submitted to the National Assembly for voting and discussions in parliamentary commissions.
+However, the process was not completed and the draft of the Volunteering Act was frozen at that stage.